 Reducing Barriers to Mental Health Care With Integrated Youth Services

-This impact report sample was created for portfolio purposes and was not commissioned or approved by Foundry BC.
+I wrote this impact report sample for portfolio purposes only.
+It was not commissioned or approved by Foundry BC.
 Information and statistics are based on publicly available sources about Foundry and integrated youth services in British Columbia.

 Executive Summary

-Mental health concerns continue to affect many young people across British Columbia.
-An estimated 84,000 children and youth have a diagnosed mental health condition, but fewer than one-third receive treatment.
-Traditional health and social service systems are fragmented, making it difficult for young people to access the care they need.
+Across British Columbia, mental health concerns continue to impact young people.
+While roughly 84,000 children and youth have a mental health diagnosis, fewer than one-third receive treatment.
+Traditional health and social service systems operate in silos, and since many youth need help with more than one issue, accessing the right care is difficult.

-Foundry BC was created to reduce barriers to health and social services for youth aged 12 to 24.
-As part of the Integrated Youth Services (IYS) movement, Foundry combines health, mental health, and social services in one physical location, or virtually through the FoundryBC app.
-Young people visiting Foundry receive coordinated care delivered by licensed professionals and peer support workers.
-Foundry centres operate through lead agencies, which include regional health authorities, nonprofits, and Indigenous-led organizations.
+Foundry BC exists to reduce barriers to health and social services for youth aged 12 to 24.
+As part of the Integrated Youth Services (IYS) movement, Foundry combines health, mental health, and social services in one physical location, or online through the FoundryBC app.
+Licensed professionals and peer support workers collaborate to provide care to young people visiting Foundry centres.
+Each centre operates through a lead agency, such as a regional health authority, nonprofit, or Indigenous-led organization.

 Foundry’s network of service hubs continues to expand across the province, with 19 centres currently in operation.
 Since 2018, over 47,000 unique youth have accessed Foundry services.
 In the 2024–2025 fiscal year alone, over 17,000 young people visited Foundry centres 83,000 times.
 Research also shows that 58% of youth would not have sought help if Foundry didn’t exist.